Serj-Sxhx/Vaults/06 Notes/The Open Society And It's Friends.md

 ## A Call to Action

-In conclusion, it is pertinent to recall the words of futurist and inventor R. Buckminster Fuller: "You never change things by fighting the existing reality.
-To change something, build a new model that makes the existing model obsolete."
+> "You never change things by fighting the existing reality.
+To change something, build a new model that makes the existing model obsolete." - R. Buckminster Fuller

 The existing reality is one of information control and surveillance, of whistleblowers being silenced and persecuted.

 Instead of fighting this reality, we must strive to build a new one.
 A reality that embraces the principles of an open society, where knowledge is free, truth is protected, and innovation is unbounded.
 We must leverage technologies like IPFS to create decentralized applications that resist censorship.
 We must foster networks of positive-sum friends, committed to building alternative infrastructures that promote human flourishing.